Softorage/HugoTheme-VibrantShadows/README.md

 To create a new post, simply do [`hugo new`](https://gohugo.io/commands/hugo_new/) and Hugo will generate a new post for you using archetype.
 A post needs to have *front-matter* and *content*. *Front-matter* contains all the [Page Level parameters](#page-parameters), while *content* is your actual post.

-To test how your blog looks, run `hugo serve`, and log on to the url given at the terminal (or command prompt) after you run `hugo serve`.
-The url is usually something like `localhost:1227`.
+To test how your blog looks, run `hugo serve`, and log on to the URL given at the terminal (or command prompt) after you run `hugo serve`.
+The URL is usually something like `localhost:1227`.
 To generate production ready website, simply run `hugo build`.
 Your website will be created in a directory named `public`.
 You can then copy and paste the contents of the `public` directory on the webserver, and the server should do the rest.
 You can also setup Hugo to build website automatically from the code and publish to the internet using GitLab, Netlify, etc. though it may require some technical knowledge.

 Once set, jump over to the `config.yaml` file and start [configuring](#configuration) your site.